 Punishment Without Sin?

-Shemuel 4 describes one of the largest defeats of Israel in their wars against the Philistines.
+Shemuel I 4 describes one of the greatest defeats of Israel in their wars against the Philistines.
 After an initial loss of 4,000 men, the Israelites decide to take the Ark to battle, hoping that it will ensure their success.
-Instead, 30,000 men die (including the sons of the high priest, Eli), the Ark is taken captive, and Shiloh loses its central religious status.
+Instead, 30,000 men (including the sons of Eli the high priest) die, the Ark is taken captive, and Shiloh loses its central religious status.

 In Tanakh, being vanquished by an enemy is usually correlated with and caused by great sin.1 However, the preceding chapters of Shemuel do not speak of any wrongdoing by the nation, neither in the realm of interpersonal relationships nor in their worship of Hashem.
 They tell only of the misdeeds of Eli's sons.
 Why, then, did such a great catastrophe befall the people?
-Was the whole nation being collectively punished for the sins of Chofni and Pinchas or were they culpable of a different crime?
+Was the whole nation being collectively punished for the sins of Chofni and Pinechas or was it culpable of a different crime?

 Later References to the Destruction of Shiloh

 Two other passages in Tanakh refer back to the destruction of Shiloh, and might shed further light on our story:

 - In Yirmeyahu 7 and 26, Yirmeyahu warns the people that Hashem can destroy the Mikdash just as He had previously destroyed Shiloh because of the "wrongdoing of Israel".
 Here, the prophet implicates the nation as being the cause of the disaster in Shiloh, and, in comparing it to his own time, Yirmeyahu suggests that the sins of the two periods might have been similar.
 It is not clear, however, which of the many sins mentioned by Yirmeyahu was perpetrated by the nation in the time of Shemuel.